 The good news is that many cats can be helped quickly once the cause is identified.
 Knowing the warning signs of FLUTD, especially the signs of a blocked cat, can make a major difference to your cat’s comfort and recovery.

 If your cat is straining to urinate, passing little or no urine, or showing signs of pain, contact your veterinarian immediately.
-The team at Dr Spot can assess your cat and advise on the next steps.
+The team at Peakhurst Veterinary Hospital can assess your cat and advise on the next steps.

 The lower urinary tract of cats is made up of the bladder and the urethra.
 The bladder stores urine before it is passed out of the body, while the urethra is the tube that carries urine from the bladder to the outside.